-The teen years are crucial for many different factors that could affect long-term well being, and finances are certainly one of them.
-Teaching teens how to be money savvy while they are young can provide countless benefits as they venture off into life on their own.
+The teenage years are crucial for many different factors that could affect long-term well-being, and finances are certainly one of them.
+Teaching teenagers how to manage money while they are young can provide countless benefits as they venture off into life on their own.

-There are many different strategies and techniques that you can use to bring your teenager into the ranks of the money savvy.
+There are many different strategies and techniques that you can use to help your teenager become money savvy.
 Here are a few of the more effective ones:

 Lead By Example

-The whole ‘do as I say, not as I do’ concept has probably never worked very well for anything, and especially not where money is concerned.
-If you want your teen to be money savvy, then you have to be money savvy.
-Show her how you budget, and make sure that you put it into practice on a regular basis.
+The whole ‘do as I say, not as I do’ concept has probably never worked very well for anything, especially not where money is concerned.
+If you want your teenager to be able to properly manage their money, then you have to be able to manage your money.
+Speak to your teenager about budgeting, show him or her how you manage your family budget, and make sure you put it into practice on a regular basis.
 Only when you lead by example will all your advice and tips have any real meaning.

 Keep It Real

-Honesty is another virtue that works well when teaching teenagers how to be money savvy.
-Most teenagers think of themselves as little adults and they don’t appreciate being lied to.
-Be honest about your own successes and failures with money, even if some of them are currently on going.
+Honesty is another virtue that works well when teaching teenagers how to manage their money.
+Most teenagers think of themselves as adults, and they don’t appreciate being lied to.
+Be honest about your own successes and failures with money, even if some of them are currently ongoing.

 Let Them Make Mistakes